hogepodge/container-ironic/README.rst

 You can the then build the Loci images by running `make loci`.
 This will build the base loci images and push them to your Docker Hub account.

-Follow up with building the application images by running `make all`.
+Follow up with building the application images by running `make service-containers`.
 This will do local builds of all of the application images.

 Configure your deployment by editing the `config` file with your environment specific values.

-Deploy by running the shell scripts in numerical order.
+Load necessary kernel modules by running `make kernel-modules`.

+Bring the whole thing up with `docker-compose up`.

+If you need to restart the services, you must call `docker-compose down` to clear out existing containers, or you will run into network problems with the neutron-dhcp-agent.

 Have a good time with OpenStack!